 Hello, fruits and veggies.
 Fit in more of the good stuff by approaching meals with fruits and veggies first.
 Fill each plate at least halfway with a range of different options.
 Make sure to choose plates that are suitable for their age: Aim for a six-inch plate for toddlers and a nine-inch plate for kids and early adolescents.
 If your kids tend to push them away, try to get creative and make it fun by playing fruit and veggie “bingo,” which will encourage consuming a broader variety.
 Or, challenge the family to eat an entire rainbow in one day, and let your little ones choose each item.

 Goodbye, sugar.
-Cut out refined sugar at home.
+Cut out refined sugar at home wherever possible.
 Scan ingredients and nutrition labels for the common forms of sugar including evaporated cane juice, high-fructose corn syrup and fruit juice concentrate.
 Everyday products, such as applesauce, dried and canned fruit, pasta sauce and other condiments are all foods in which added sugars could be hiding.
 Make sure to compare products and select ones with the least amount of added sugar.
 Also, focus on consuming fresh fruits instead of fruit juice.
 Keep desserts and sugar-rich snacks in the house to a minimum, and if your kids are accustomed to having something sweet after dinner, consider naturally sweetened options such as fruit and oat combinations, or yogurt with honey.

 Drink more water.
 It can be easy to forget to drink enough water, especially when you’re running around all day.
 Make it a habit to drink more water and less sugary beverages such as soda and juice.
 You can also offer alternatives such as sliced fruit in water.

 Resolution: Get Active